Most Common Weaknesses ProArch's Penetration Testing Uncovers

 Weak or Default Passwords

-Some of the easiest things to exploit during penetration tests are default or weak passwords, most commonly found set on multifunctional devices like printers or forgotten about service accounts.
+Weak or default passwords are still some of the easiest issues to exploit during penetration tests.
+They are most commonly found on multifunction devices such as printers and scanners, as well as on forgotten or poorly managed service accounts.

-Simple access to a printer or address book has led to full network compromise more times than you think in our penetration tests.
-Email addresses, system information, and other sensitive information are all ripe for the taking with one weak password.
+Simple access to a printer interface or address book has led to full network compromise more often than expected during penetration tests.
+Email addresses, system details, and other sensitive information become immediately accessible.

 Bypassing Misconfigured Cybersecurity Solutions